anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * HDFS (Hadoop distributed file system): distributes data blocks across cluster for redundancy.
 Useful for caching intermediate results with significant random I/O
   * EBS for HDFS: EBS volumes can only be attached when launching a cluster.
 If you manually detach an EBS volume, EMR treats it as a failure and replaces it
 * Persistent
-  * EMRFS: access S3 as if it were HDFS
+  * EMRFS: access S3 as if it were HDFS.
+Root volume cannot use EMRFS

 > Scaling